-Szybalski had the experience of chemistry in mind when he coined the term.
-In 1974, Structure Theory in chemistry was the most powerful theory in science.
+Szybalski also undoubtedly had the experience of chemistry in mind.
+In 1974, structure theory in chemistry was the most powerful theory in science.
 It became so largely because chemistry possessed technology that allowed chemists to synthesize new chemical matter to study.
-This supports powerful processes for testing hypotheses and models, power that Szybalski saw that biotechnology was delivering to biology.
+This supports powerful processes for testing hypotheses and models, power that Szybalski saw that biotechnology was offering to biology.
 Such a power was (and remains) unavailable to (for example) astronomy, planetary science, and social science.

-In 1974, "synthetic organic chemistry" had already penetrated into biology.
-For example, in the previous decade, "biomimetic chemists" had created small designed molecules that reproduced the elementary behavior of biomolecules, such as their ability to bind to ligands or to catalyze reactions.
+• In 1974, "synthetic organic chemistry" had already become a tool to explore biology.
+For example, in the previous decade, "biomimetic chemists" had created small designed molecules that reproduced the elementary behaviors of biomolecules, such as their ability to bind to ligands or to catalyze reactions.
 Jean-Marie Lehn in Strasbourg shared a Nobel Prize for his work developing molecules able to do exactly this.
-One of his signature structures from the 1960s is shown in Fig. 1.
+One of his signature structures from the 1960s is shown in Figure 3.1.

-1.2.
-Challenges in contemporary synthetic biology
+3.1.2 Challenges in Contemporary Synthetic Biology

-Today, the chemist's vision for synthetic biology goes further.
-The hope is that molecular design supported by Structure Theory will yield unnatural molecular species able to mimic not just binding and catalysis of specific biomolecules, but also the highest kinds of biological behavior, including macroscopic self-assembly, replication, adaptation, and evolution.
-Any theory that enables such design will have demonstrated an ability to account for these features of "life", especially if chemists can make a totally synthetic version of life without exactly reproducing the chemistry of a natural terran organism.
-With the term "synthetic biology" now in jeopardy by "trademark creep", it might be appropriate to coin a new term to describe this process, perhaps "Artificial Biology", although computer engineers have already used this term to mean something different.
+Today, the chemist's vision for synthetic biology goes far beyond Lehn's vision.
+Chemists hope that molecular design supported by structure theory will yield unnatural molecular species able to mimic not just binding and catalysis of specific biomolecules, but also the highest forms of biological behavior, including macroscopic self-assembly, replication, adaptation, and evolution.
+Any theory that enables such design will have demonstrated an ability to account for these features of "life," especially if chemists can make a totally synthetic version of life without exactly reproducing the chemistry of a natural terran organism.

-Fig. 1.
-Synthesis in biology was first used to help understand the connection between biomolecular structure and behavior by making unnatural molecules that bind to small molecules.
-This synthetic receptor was created by Jean-Marie Lehn and his colleagues to mimic the ability of natural receptors to bind to small cationic ligands, and was cited in his Nobel Prize lecture.
+Figure 3.1 Synthesis in biology was first used to help understand the connection between biomolecular structure and behavior by making unnatural molecules that bind to small molecules.
+This synthetic receptor was created by Jean-Marie Lehn and his colleagues to mimic the ability of natural receptors to bind to small cationic ligands, and was cited in his Nobel Prize lecture

+With the term "synthetic biology" now in jeopardy by "trademark creep," it might be appropriate to coin a new term to describe this process.
+"Artificial biology" has been proposed, but computer engineers have already used this term to mean something different.

 Given these nearly opposite uses of the same term, spectators are naturally puzzled.
-I am often asked by reporters about the emerging use of "synthetic biology" in the engineering sense: "What's the fuss?
-Isn't synthetic biology just more 'Flavr Savr'[®] tomatoes?"
-The question is raised in analogous form by molecular biologists who see in synthetic biology "contests", which attract student participation worldwide, nothing more (and nothing less) than the cloning that has been done since the 1970s.
-At worst, it illustrates the aphorism that "the difference between men and boys is the price of their toys".
+"What's the fuss?" some have asked.
+"Isn't synthetic biology just more 'Flavr Savr'[®] tomatoes?"

+The question is raised in analogous form by molecular biologists who see in synthetic biology "contests," which attract student participation worldwide, nothing more (and nothing less) than the very same cloning that has been done since the 1970s.

 Nor do molecular biologists attempting to understand life entirely understand the hullabaloo over the (difficult to repeat) use of DNA hybridization and ligation to compute a solution to the "traveling salesman problem" [3].
-There is no obvious reason to do this kind of digital computation with DNA.
-After all, the rate at which DNA molecules hybridize in solution is limited by the rate constant for molecular diffusion, about 108 M-1sec-1.
-In layman's language, this means that the half-life with which a DNA molecule finds its complement cannot be faster than ca. 0.01 sec when the complement is at a high concentration of one micromolar.
+There is no obvious reason to do digital computation with DNA.
+After all, the rate at which DNA molecules hybridize in solution is limited by the bimolecular rate constant for molecular diffusion, about $10^8 \text{ M}^{-1} \text{ s}^{-1}$.
+In layman's language, this means that the half-life with which a DNA molecule finds its complement cannot be faster than ~0.01 s when the complement has micromolar concentration.
 In practice, the rate is much slower.
-Contrast this with the limit on the rate at which semiconductors compute: the speed of light in the conducting material.
-At 3×10^{10} cm/sec, communication across a meter of space is \sim 0.000000003 sec.
+Compare this with the limit on the rate at which semiconductors compute: the speed of light in the conducting material.
+At $3 \times 10^{10} \text{ cm s}^{-1}$, communication across a meter of space is ~0.000 000 003 s.
 Even with the possibility of improved parallelism with DNA computation, there is no contest.